rackerlabs/technical-blog/_posts/2016-09-09-Calculating-the-growth-of-Sitecores-collection-database.md

 ---

 One of the great mysteries in life is predicting the future needs of your collection database as it stores interactions over the entire life of your application.
-It’s a tricky thing to predict accurately because user behavior and site content change over time but we can make some estimations to provide some guidance on our database requirements.
+It’s a tricky thing to predict accurately, because user behavior and site content change over time.
+However, we can make some estimations to provide some guidance on our database requirements.

 <!-- more -->

 The collection database stores two types of data, contacts and interactions.
-There are some community references to an estimate of 5/kb per interaction and 2.5/kb per contact attributed to Sitecore but several members of our team performed testing and found that estimate to be a bit high.
+There are some community references to an estimate of 5/kb per interaction and 2.5/kb per contact attributed to Sitecore, but several members of our team performed testing and found that estimate to be a bit high.
 We’ve seen between 3kb and 4kb per interaction and .2 kb per contact.
-Additionally we observe nearly a 1:1 relationship between the number of contacts and interactions stored.
-These figures are only estimates and will vary quite a bit and these two metrics do not reflect all of the data collected either, just the majority of it.
+Additionally, we observe nearly a 1:1 relationship between the number of contacts and interactions stored.
+These figures are only estimates and will vary quite a bit, and these two metrics do not reflect all of the data collected either, just the majority of it.

-Armed with these estimates we can use any traffic data we have access to for some predictive planning.
+Armed with these estimates, we can use any traffic data we have access to for some predictive planning.
 Interactions = total page views, Contacts = total page views (new contacts will be 1:1 ratio) (Interactions * 4kb) + (contacts * .2kb) = Total Database growth